-How big of a wood chipper do I need?
+Q: How big of a wood chipper do I need?

-What should I look for when buying a wood chipper?
+Q: What should I look for when buying a wood chipper?

-When shopping for this piece of outdoor power equipment, consider the size and type of wood and other debris you will be chipping.
-Look for a shredder a vertically extended, adjustable chute for safer and easier chipping.
+When shopping for this outdoor power equipment, consider the size and type of wood and other debris you will be chipping.
+Look for a shredder with a vertically extended, adjustable chute for safer and easier chipping.
 Decide whether you prefer an electric or gasoline-powered wood chipper, and the noise level you can bear.
 Lightweight, portable machines with wheels will be the most practical for average homeowners.